greg-js/arch-wiki-md-repo/wiki/_content/Dell XPS 13 (2016).md

 ## Wireless

-The built-in Broadcom BCM4350 is now supported in the current [linux](https://www.archlinux.org/packages/?name=linux) kernel in the testing repository (version 4.4.0-3).
+The built-in Broadcom BCM4350 is now supported in the current [linux](https://www.archlinux.org/packages/?name=linux) kernel (version 4.4.1-1).
 The wireless module `brcmfmac` also needs the firmware `brcmfmac4350-pcie.bin` from the related [linux-firmware](https://www.archlinux.org/packages/?name=linux-firmware) package.

 If you have not already done so, enable the testing repository to retrieve the package in `/etc/pacman.conf`: